-This gives us a way to compare the computation of γ to the computation of Γ for the different interactions and backgrounds and verify whether they agree.
+This gives us a way to compare the computation of γ to the computation of Γ for the different interactions and backgrounds.
 See figure B.2 for comparisons of differential and total interactions lengths for Inverse Compton Scattering and figure B.3 for the Pair Production counterpart.